SwedbankPay/developer.swedbankpay.com/_includes/payment-order-get.md

 The `paymentorders` resource is used when initiating a payment process through [Payment Menu][payment-menu] and [Swedbank Pay Checkout](/checkout/index).
-The payment order is a container for the payment method object selected by the payer.
+The payment order is a container for the payment instrument object selected by the payer.
 This will generate a payment that is accessed through the sub-resources `payments` and `currentPayment`.